jlozano-ccm/Exam1SSM/Readme.md

 <h3>Final Considerations</h3>

-Please send your finished project to the email of the person than contacted you.
+Please send your finished project in a zip file to the email of the person who contacted you.

 Thanks and Good Luck!!!